pennsignals/pennsignals.github.io/_posts/2017-07-18-challenges-in-predictive-healthcare.md

 ## What we're doing at Penn

-In a series of comming posts, we'll be describing several projects we're undertaking, and how we're attempting to address the issues and challenges we've encountered in applying predictive data solutions in healthcare.
+In a series of comming posts, we'll be describing several projects we're undertaking, and how we're attempting to address the issues and challenges that we have encountered in applying predictive data solutions in healthcare.

 - Aptos
 - PennSignals